Great salespeople know that in order to persuade potential customers to buy, you must understand how buyers think.

 The result is more customers becoming “hot” and converting.

-Experts have looked at how buyers make a decision and come up with some fascinating discoveries.
+Experts have looked at how buyers make purchase decisions and come up with some fascinating discoveries.

 Let’s take a quick look at some of the most interesting ones.